The Very Strange Reason Why Crusader Kings 3 Is Being Delayed In Australia

 Crusader Kings 3 is coming out real soon.
-Only problem is, you can’t pre-order it in Australia — and it’s a little mysterious as to why.
+Only problem is, you can’t pre-order it in Australia — and it’s not clear why.

 About a fortnight ago, users started pinging Paradox Interactive, developers and publishers of the Crusader Kings and Europa Universalis series.
 Pre-orders were live, but they weren’t available in Australia or New Zealand.
 The reason?
 Paradox had to stop selling Crusader Kings 3 in Australia or New Zealand because of “matters having to do with age ratings”.

-Note: Update: Crusader Kings 3 is due to go live in the next 24 hours, and the game still isn’t available in Australia.
-That’s a real shame, because as per Luke’s review, it’s an incredible game.
-Original story appears below.